haiwen/seafile-admin-docs/manual/config/saml2_in_10.0.md

 !!! tip "The `days` option indicates the validity period of the generated certificate.
 The unit is day.
 The system admin needs to update the certificate regularly"

 ## Integrate with Identity Provider

+In the following examples, we assume Seafile is deployed at `https://demo.seafile.top`.
+You should change the domain in the exmapels to the domain of your Seafile server.

 ### Example 1: Microsoft Azure SAML single sign-on app